 The word 'shark' is used to describe a broad range of aquatic creatures, but not all sharks are dangerous to humans.
-Nearly all fatal attacks in coastal waters are attributed to just three species: bull sharks, tiger sharks and great white sharks (also know as white pointers).
+Nearly all fatal attacks in coastal waters are attributed to just three species: Bull Sharks, Tiger Sharks and White Sharks (also known as white pointers).

-In Australia, great white sharks have been recorded from central Queensland, around the southern coast to North West Cape, Western Australia, but are more common in the south.
+In Australia, White Sharks have been recorded from central Queensland, around the southern coast to North West Cape, Western Australia, but are more common in the south.

 Only the underbelly is white: the top surface is grey to blue/grey or bronzy.

 The biggest recorded specimen was 7 metres long and 3200 kg.